Monte Carlo Tree Search (MCTS) in AlphaGo Zero

 The first step is to select a path from the tree for further search.
 Let’s assume our search tree looks like the one below.

-It starts from the root and selects moves based on the equation below:
+It starts from the root and we select moves based on the equation below:

 where u controls exploration.
-It depends on N the visit count, P the policy from the network f, c a hyperparameter controlling the level of exploration.
-Q controls exploitation which is the calculated action-value function from the MCTS.
+It depends on N the visit count, P(s, a) the policy from f on how likely we pick a for state s, and c a hyperparameter controlling the level of exploration.
+Intuitively, the less often an edge is explored, the less information we gain and therefore the higher bonus for us to explore it.
+Q controls exploitation which is the calculated Q-value function (W/N).

 Expand and evaluate

-With the selected path decided, a leaf node is added to the search tree.
-It uses the deep network f to compute the policy p and v.
+With the selected path decided, a leaf node is added to the search tree for the corresponding action.
+It uses the deep network f to compute the policy p and v from the added node.

 Backup